Dieter Janecek

-Dieter Gerald Janecek (born 25 May 1976) is a German politician of the Green Party (Alliance 90/The Greens) who has been serving as a member of the German Parliament since 2013.
+Dieter Gerald Janecek (born 25 May 1976) is a German politician of the Green Party (Alliance 90/The Greens) who served as a member of the German Parliament from 2013 to 2025.
 From 2008 to 2014 Janecek was chairman of the Bavarian Green Party.

-In addition to his parliamentary mandate, Janecek has been serving as the Coordinator for the Maritime Industry and Tourism at the Federal Ministry for Economic Affairs and Climate Action since 2023.
+In addition to his parliamentary mandate, Janecek served as the Coordinator for the Maritime Industry and Tourism at the Federal Ministry for Economic Affairs and Climate Action from 2023 to 2025.

 Early life and education

 Janecek studied political science at the Bavarian School of Public Policy (HfP) in Munich.

 Political career

 Career in state politics

 In 2008, Janecek achieved via a verdict through the European Court of Justice that citizens under the impact of particulate pollution, could urge responsible authorities to reduce the pollution exceeding the legal threshold.
 As a consequence, Munich was forced to change its status quo and to establish a low-emission zone.

 Janecek served as co-chair of the Green Party in Bavaria from 2008 until 2014, alongside Theresa Schopper (2008–2013) and Sigi Hagl (2013–2014); at the time, he was the youngest person to ever hold that position.
 He is also the founder of the nonpartisan transatlantic thinktank Die Transformateure.